Contact: Amy Dryansky

 Application Deadline: See the NS Student Endowment Funds for up-to-date application deadlines.

-Description: This fund was created to honor and continue the legacy of the late Kay Johnson, Professor of Asian Studies and Politics at Hampshire College.
-Hampshire students are invited to submit proposals for funding to support Division II and Division III related research and community internships that explore interdisciplinary issues related to China, the Chinese diaspora, and exchange between Asia and the U.S. including nationalism, migration, identity, citizenship, gender, family, food security, global health, environmental justice, sustainable communities, as well as the study of Chinese language.
-This fund is supported by the Luce Initiative on Asian Studies and the Environment (LIASE) and welcomes projects related to environmental & agricultural research in Asia.
+Description: This fund was created to honor and continue the legacy of the late Kay Johnson, professor of Asian studies and politics at Hampshire College.
+Hampshire students are invited to submit proposals for funding to support Division II and Division III related research and community internships that explore interdisciplinary issues related to China, the Chinese diaspora, and exchange between Asia and the U.S., including nationalism, migration, identity, citizenship, gender, family, food security, global health, environmental justice, sustainable communities, and the study of Chinese language.
+This fund is supported by the Luce Initiative on Asian Studies and the Environment and welcomes projects related to environmental and agricultural research in Asia.

 Description: Supports Division II and Division III student research in environmental and agricultural sustainability.